-The Razorbacks are ranked No. 1 in the first iteration of the 2021 NCAA Division I Women’s Indoor Track & Field National TFRI released on Monday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
-This is the 12th time in the past three years that Arkansas has topped the National TFRI during the indoor season.
+Here is the first edition of the NCAA Division I Women’s Indoor Track & Field National TFRI, as released on Monday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+No marks from previous seasons have been used, which means this objective list is compiled solely of current marks from the 2022 indoor track & field season.

 NCAA Division I — Women's Indoor Track & Field